Characterization of individual charge fluctuators in Si/SiGe quantum dots: Local heating

+These data show that the TLF switching time decreases with current through the sensor dot.
 If we assume that the TLF energy difference or asymmetry does not depend on the dot conductance or rf power, we can calculate a relative temperature change using the relation $T \propto 1/|\ln \mathcal{B}|$ (Figs.~\ref{fig:localheating}c,d).
 Omitting the bias data near $V_{P,0}$ because the histogram peaks are not well separated, and using the data near the bottom of the transport peak as a temperature base, we compute that the effective temperature ratio between the top (middle) and bottom of the transport peak is $1.61 \pm 0.09$ ($1.28 \pm 0.18$) (Fig.~\ref{fig:localheating}c).
 Likewise, Figure~\ref{fig:localheating}d shows that the effective temperature ratio between high (medium) and low rf power is calculated as $2.76 \pm 0.20$ ($1.39 \pm 0.08$).
-Altogether, these data suggest that the TLF temperature increases with the current through the sensor dot.
-We corroborate the local heating assumption by heating up $T_\text{MC}$ to $200~\si{mK}$ and find that the local heating effect becomes less pronounced at this temperature (see Supplemental Material).
-We also see the local heating effect on other TLFs in Device 1 and Device 2 (see Supplemental Material).
-We also note that a similar type of charge sensor-induced TLF heating effect has been observed previously in other systems \cite{Kenyon2001,Gustafsson2013}.
-The origin of this effect is unclear but could be related to Joule heating or the non-equilibrium distribution of occupied states in the electron reservoirs.
-Future studies on the origins of the local heating effect may help to understand the precise location and nature of the TLFs.